 Values are t-test. (n=5), cp<0.2, a p<0.001, b p<0.01 vs. control.
 Student’s t-test.

 FIG. 1: EFFECT OF LOPERAMIDE AND PHYLLANTHUS EMBLICA (LINN.)
 ON CASTOR OIL INDUCED DIARRHOEA IN MICE THROUGH THE OBSERVATION PERIOD (4HR).

-Test sample showed different mortality rate at different concentrations.
-The mortality rate of brine shrimp increased with the increase in concentration of the sample and plot of percent mortality versus log concentration on the graph paper produced an approximate linear correlation between them.
-From the graph (Figure 2) the concentrations at which 50% mortality (LC50) of brine shrimp nauplii occurred were obtained by extrapolation.
-The values were found to be 60µg/ml for the crude extract.
-The 90% mortality (LC90) values were 100µg/ml respectively.
+Cytotoxic Activity: Test sample showed a different mortality rate at different concentrations.
+The mortality rate of brine shrimp increased with the increase in the concentration of the sample and plot of percent mortality versus log concentration on the graph paper produced an approximately linear correlation between them.
+From the graph Fig. 2 the concentrations at which 50% mortality (LC50) of brine shrimp nauplii occurred were obtained by extrapolation.
+The values were found to be 60 µg/ml for the crude extract.
+The 90% mortality (LC90) values were 100 µg/ml respectively.